On this page12

 More Than Fortune Telling

-Here's what tourist guidebooks miss: kau cim was never just about predicting the future.
+What tourist guidebooks tend to miss: kau cim was never just about predicting the future.

-She's right.
-Spend an afternoon at any busy temple, and you'll see it.
+The closer description is community theatre.
+Spend an afternoon at any busy temple and you'll see it.
+People rarely draw sticks in silence — they discuss interpretations with strangers, debate meanings, share half-finished stories.
+The fortune itself is almost secondary to the social ritual around it.
 Strangers becoming temporary consultants.
 Business cards exchanged over particularly auspicious readings.
 Dating apps have nothing on the matchmaking potential of comparing fortune stick results.

 The Modern Synthesis